-While many other electric guitars have come and gone over those seven decades, the Stratocaster has maintained its place as Fender's top-selling electric guitar.
+While many other electric guitars have come and gone over those seven decades, the Fender Stratocaster has maintained its place as Fender's top-selling electric guitar.
 And like its older sibling, the Fender Telecaster, it is still visibly the same Stratocaster guitar that debuted in 1954.

 Of course, 70 years of evolution have culminated in a number of different Stratocaster varieties you can explore today—from vintage-inspired guitars to contemporary models, “Superstrats,” artist signature designs and exquisitely crafted marvels from the Fender Custom Shop.
 It’s quite an assortment to ponder, but this guide will help you find the perfect Stratocaster for you, your music and your style of play—whether you’re looking for your first Strat, or your fifth.
 And, if you want a deeper dive into Fender’s history, check our articles on the history of the Strat and the Tele.